 Accounting for stock-based compensation.
 We account for stock-based compensation in accordance with Accounting Standards Codification No. 718, "Compensation - Stock Compensation" ("ASC No. 718") that requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
-The value of the portion of the award that is ultimately expected to vest is recognized as an expense over the requisite service periods in our consolidated statement of operations.
+The value of the portion of the award that is ultimately expected to vest is recognized as an expense over the requisite service periods in our consolidated statement of comprehensive loss.
 We recognize compensation expense for the value of its awards granted based on the straight-line method over the requisite service period of each of the awards, net of estimated forfeitures.
 ASC No. 718 requires forfeitures to be estimated at the time of the grant and revised in subsequent periods if actual forfeitures differ from those estimates.

-In connection with the grant of options and RSUs, we recorded total stock-based compensation expenses of \$2.9 million in 2018 and \$3.4 million in 2019.
-In 2019, \$0.3 million, \$0.8 million, \$1.3 million and \$1.1 million of our stock-based compensation expense resulted from cost of revenue, research and development expenses, net, sales and marketing expenses and general and administrative expenses, respectively, based on the department in which the recipient of the option grant was employed.
-As of December 31, 2019, we had an aggregate of \$8.4 million of unrecognized stock-based compensation remaining to be recognized over a weighted average vesting period of 3 years.
+In connection with the grant of options and RSUs, we recorded total stock-based compensation expenses of \$3.4 million in 2019 and \$5.2 million in 2020.
+In 2020, \$0.4 million, \$1.4 million, \$2.1 million and \$1.3 million of our stock-based compensation expense resulted from cost of revenue, research and development expenses, net, sales and marketing expenses and general and administrative expenses, respectively, based on the department in which the recipient of the option grant was employed.
+As of December 31, 2020, we had an aggregate of \$13.2 million of unrecognized stock-based compensation remaining to be recognized over a weighted average vesting period of 2.3 years.

 Inventories are stated at the lower of cost or market value.
 Inventory write-offs are provided to cover risks arising from slow-moving items, technological obsolescence, excess inventory and discontinued products.
-Inventory write-off provision as of December 31, 2019 and 2018 totaled \$0.6 million and \$2.2 million, respectively.
+Inventory write-off expenses in 2020 and 2019 totaled \$1.9 million and \$0.6 million, respectively.